 The Nairobi National Park is the only wildlife park located within a metropolitan city.
 If you really think about it, that’s pretty wild – no pun intended!
-Right in the heart of the city of Nairobi is a 117 sq. km wildlife park, the home to some 100 mammal and 400 migratory and endemic birds species.
+Right in the heart of the city of Nairobi is a 117 sq. km wildlife park, the home to some 100 mammal and 400 migratory and endemic bird species.

 Due to its proximity, it is no wonder that this park is widely visited by local and foreign safari lovers alike.
 Being a safari lover myself, I’ve been wanting to go for a while and I finally got the opportunity to do so over the past weekend.Safari in the City – Find out everything you need to know about exploring the Nairobi National Park!
 Click To Tweet